Family Friendly Resources for Faculty

 Dependent care assistance on a sliding scale based on employee's current annual gross salary.

 The Dean's Office provides daycare at a local preschool for the children of faculty and staff on Commencement day.

 - Priority-Access Daycare

 Pomona College has developed a special arrangement with the Claremont United Church of Christ, Congregational, Early Childhood Center.
-This agreement will provide dependents of Pomona College’s regular, full-time, benefits-eligible employees priority access to 20 day-care spaces at the Early Childhood Center for the 2010-11 academic year.
-The Early Childhood Center will also be available for day-care to dependents of employees on holidays when employees are required to work but their own day-care facilities are closed.
-Drop-in care for well children of Pomona employees not in the priority access program will also be available.
+This agreement will provide dependents of Pomona College’s regular, full-time, benefits-eligible employees priority access to 20 day-care spaces at the Early Childhood Center.
+The Early Childhood Center is available for day-care to dependents of employees on holidays when employees are required to work but their own day-care facilities are closed.
+Drop-in care for well children of Pomona employees not in the priority access program is also available.
 For more information, please contact the Office of Human Resources at x18175.

 Domestic Partner Program